elmiang/the-burger-joint/ReadMe.md

 > .env files are needed for the Frontend and Backend (TO DO for R2, configure the pipeline to read and use stored env variables for deployment).

+## Repository Structure

+The repository is divided into two primary sections:
+1. `frontend` - Contains the code and logic for displaying all of the pages and its components to the client.
+2. `backend` - Contains the server-side code and logic for all the API routes and handling data transfer between the database and frontend.

 ### Branching Strategy

 For the branching strategy, we utilized feature branches for our features which were merged into the main branch upon completion